Geology of North Macedonia: Natural resources

 Melcher and Reichl said North Macedonia has "a high potential for chromium and nickel ores".

 Debar Mine, in Debar Municipality was once a productive gypsum mine, and has giant crystalline ore.

 In 1971 a lead-titanium oxide mineral, Macedonite, was named by Radusinović and Markov.

 In 1994, Bermanec et al. discovered centro-symmetric Tilasite near Nezhilovo, in the Pelagonian massif at the upper part of the Babuna river, which lies on the southern flank of the Jakupica range.
 Nezhilovo is the site for 81 different mineralogic compounds.

 In 1996, Bermanec et al. discovered Nezhilovite, a new magnetoplumbite, near the eponymous village.

 In 2016, Chukanov et al. discovered ferricoronadite, a new mineral again near the village of Nezhilovo.

 The only country in mainland Europe to have naturally occurring rubies is North Macedonia.
 They can mainly be found around the city of Prilep, for example in the Sivec quarry.
-The ruby is also included on the North Macedonian coat of arms.
+The ruby is also included on the National emblem of North Macedonia.

 In 2005, Boev Jovanovski Makrevski and Bermanec revealed by infrared spectroscopy that the Sivec mineral assemblage contained deposits in marble of: